 Lather you corn with plain butter or try this tasty cilantro-lime butter!

-How do you make cilantro lime butter?
-It’s easy!
+How do you make cilantro lime butter for slow cooker corn on the cob?

 In a small food processor or blender blend unsalted butter, cilantro leaves, lime juice with salt and pepper.